 Principles of radiative transfer and satellite sensors and systems; visual, infrared and microwave radiometry, and radar systems; application of satellite remotely-sensed data in the measurement of atmospheric and oceanic variability.
-PREREQUISITE: undergraduate physics and differential/ integral calculus; ordinary differential equations or consent of Instructor.
+PREREQUISITE: Ordinary differential equations or consent of Instructor.

 OC 3522 Remote Sensing of the Atmosphere and Ocean with Laboratory (4-2).